ms/buildtogether.tech/src/starting.md

     determine who actually did the work and who was just along for the ride.

 Just like real development projects, course projects can and should produce a lot more than just code.
-For example, <cite>Spinellis2007</cite> looked at how much content of different kinds went into the FreeBSD project in 2006.
+For example, [% b Spinellis2007 %] looked at how much content of different kinds went into the FreeBSD project in 2006.
 <a table="starting-spinellis-stats"/> doesn't divide "source code" into
 "application code" and "tests", but it's still an eye-opener.